-In the event that Shenandoah Community Schools must be closed due to bad weather, we will notify school patrons through the districts SchoolMessenger automated communication system.
+In the event that Shenandoah Community School District must be closed due to bad weather, we will notify school patrons through the district's School Messenger automated communication system.
 This will be done by email and phone messaging.
-Local radio stations and the school website will have this information available.
+Local radio stations and the school website will also have this information available.